 The Product of the Prime Factors for 24 is 23 x 3.

 A Prime Factor Tree can be used to obtain the Product of its Primes for a number.
 Start with the number.
 Create a pair of branches: at the end of each branch, enter any pair of factors for the number.
-Repeat the process for each of these factors, but branches are not drawn from prime numbers.
+Repeat the process for each branch unless it ends in a prime number.
 Multiply together the primes at the end of each branch.

 90 = 2 x 5 x 3 x 3, re-arrange to: